-When you use Cycle 25 CONTOUR TRAIN you can define only one contour program in Cycle 14 CONTOUR.
+When using Cycle 25 CONTOUR TRAIN, you can define only one contour program in Cycle 14 CONTOUR GEOMETRY.

 The memory capacity for programming an SL cycle is limited.
-You can program up to 8192 contour elements in one SL cycle.
+You can program up to 4090 contour elements in one SL cycle.